Kelly Craig

-Kelly Craig (born October 1984) is a Canadian model and actress from Montreal, Quebec.
+Kelly Craig is a Canadian model and actress from originally from Alberta but spent most of her life in Montreal, Quebec.

-She is best known for her work in modeling.
-She was featured in the April 2006 edition of ELLE Canada and ELLE Québec.
+Best known for her work in modeling, she was featured in the April 2006 edition of Elle Canada and Elle Québec.

 Her first film role was as a stunt double for fellow model and actress Bridget Moynahan, in the 2000 film Coyote Ugly.
-Her first character role however, was in the 2006 film adaptation of Frank Miller's graphic novel 300.
+However, her first character role was in the 2006 film adaptation of Frank Miller's 1998 graphic novel 300.

 In 300, she played the role of the Oracle, a young Spartan girl who was chosen for her beauty and is guarded by the old Ephors, being frequently molested by them.
-Her words, spoken in a trance, are interpreted by the corrupt priests as a message that the gods do not want King Leonidas to break the Carneia and attack the Persians.
+Her words, spoken in a trance, are interpreted by the corrupt priests as a message that the Gods do not want King Leonidas to break the Carneia and attack the Persians.
 Although she appears only briefly in the film, a still from the film of her in a state of trance is featured as the sole image on one of the film posters.